simon3270/st7789-python3/README.md

     ./watchface.py [round|square]

 The only parameter is whether the display is round (default) or square.
 It was developed for the Pimoroni 240 by 240 round display, but has also been tested on the [square one](https://shop.pimoroni.com/products/1-3-spi-colour-lcd-240x240-breakout).

+**NOTE**: There's a bug in one of the underlying C code libraries, so a "free()" fails after some time and crashes Python3.
+If you want to use this as a clock display, run watchface.py in a forever loop.